openstack-archive/osops-example-configs/MIT_CSAIL/README.md

 Our cloud is running a fairly simple non-HA configuration over approx 75 hypervisor nodes.

+This is primarily a private research cloud for
+<http://www.csail.mit.edu>, though it does hold web and other
+'production' services.

 We initially installed Essex on Ubuntu 12.04 and have progressively updated.
 As of this writing all nodes are Ubuntu 14.04 running Juno.